Skip to content

 Posted on 17/06/2021 by Karis Daniel

-Identification Cape Sparrows are small, boldly patterned birds that are sexually dimorphic; in other words, males and females look different to one another.
-The...
+Identification The Cape Sparrow is a small, boldly patterned bird which is sexually dimorphic; in other words, males and females look different to one another. ...

 Archive/BirdPix/Citizen Science/News/Virtual Museum